-- We have a history of losses, and we may not be able to generate sufficient revenue to achieve or maintain profitability in the future. - · We operate in an emerging and dynamic market, which makes it difficult to evaluate our future results of operations. - Our results of operations may fluctuate significantly from period to period due to a wide range of factors, which makes our future results difficult to predict. - Our rapid growth may not be sustainable and depends on our ability to attract new learners, instructors, and organizations and retain existing ones. - Our platform relies on a limited number of instructors who create a significant portion of the most popular content on our platform, and the loss of these instructor relationships could adversely affect our business, financial condition, and results of operations. - If we fail to maintain and expand our relationships with Udemy Business ("UB" or "Enterprise") customers, our ability to grow our business and revenue will suffer. - · We operate in a highly competitive market, and we may not be able to compete successfully against current and future competitors. - The market for online learning solutions is relatively new and may not grow as we expect, which may harm our business, financial condition, and results of operations. - Adherence to our values and our focus on long-term sustainability may negatively impact our short- or medium-term financial performance. - Acquisitions and other strategic investments may expose us to significant risks, any of which could materially adversely affect our business, financial condition, and results of operations. - Changes in laws or regulations relating to privacy, data protection, or cybersecurity, including those relating to the protection or transfer of data relating to individuals, or any actual or perceived failure by us to comply with such laws and regulations or any other obligations could adversely affect our business. - We may be unable to adequately obtain, maintain, protect, and enforce our intellectual property and proprietary information, which could adversely affect our business, financial condition, and results of operations. - We could face liability, or our reputation might be harmed, as a result of courses posted to our platform. - Intellectual property litigation, including litigation related to content available on our platform, could result in significant costs and adversely affect our business, financial condition, results of operations, and reputation. - The trading price of our common stock may be volatile, and you could lose all or part of your investment.
+- We have a history of losses, and we may not be able to generate sufficient revenue to achieve or maintain profitability in the future. - · We operate in an emerging and dynamic market, which makes it difficult to evaluate our future results of operations. - Our results of operations may fluctuate significantly from period to period due to a wide range of factors, which makes our future results difficult to predict. - Our rapid growth may not be sustainable and depends on our ability to attract new learners, instructors, and organizations and retain existing ones. - Our platform relies on a limited number of instructors who create a significant portion of the most popular content on our platform, and the loss of these instructor relationships could adversely affect our business, financial condition, and results of operations. - If we fail to maintain and expand our relationships with Udemy Business ("UB" or "Enterprise") customers, our ability to grow our business and revenue will suffer. - · We operate in a highly competitive market, and we may not be able to compete successfully against current and future competitors. - The market for online learning solutions is relatively new and may not grow as we expect, which may harm our business, financial condition, and results of operations. - · Adherence to our values and our focus on long-term sustainability may negatively impact our short- or medium-term financial performance. - Failure to effectively leverage our strategic partnerships to market and sell our products could impact our ability to increase brand awareness and grow our revenue. - Changes in laws or regulations relating to privacy, data protection, or cybersecurity, including those relating to the protection or transfer of data relating to individuals, or any actual or perceived failure by us to comply with such laws and regulations or any other obligations could adversely affect our business. - We may be unable to adequately obtain, maintain, protect, and enforce our intellectual property and proprietary information, which could adversely affect our business, financial condition, and results of operations. - We could face liability, or our reputation might be harmed, as a result of courses posted to our platform. - Intellectual property litigation, including litigation related to content available on our platform, could result in significant costs and adversely affect our business, financial condition, results of operations, and reputation. - The trading price of our common stock may be volatile, and you could lose all or part of your investment.